Procrastination: Swatting The Ankle Biters

 Here are some easy things you can do to help you avoid procrastinating.

-Make lists.
+Make lists

 Writing down what needs to be done will help you prioritize and plan.

-Set deadlines.
+Set deadlines

 This is most helpful for the larger items on your list.
 Say you are in graduate school and you plan to graduate in May.
 In order to avoid the all too common dilemma of trying to search for a job and finish your Master’s project at the same time, set deadlines for yourself to help ensure that you will be able to complete the project prior to graduation.

-Yes, you will be beyond busy, but it will be far easier to finish your project before you graduate (and commencement will be much more enjoyable!) than if you wait until you are in job search (which requires significant time, effort and energy) or if you wait until you employed in a new position.
+Yes, you will be beyond busy, but it will be far easier to finish your project before you graduate (and commencement will be much more enjoyable!) than if you wait until you are in job search mode (which requires significant time, effort, and energy) or if you wait until you are employed in a new position.
 Our experience in Career Services is that once people are hired, they have a much harder time completing their projects.

-Schedule time.
+Schedule time

 Just as you block time on your calendar for other kinds of appointments, do the same for the tasks you are avoiding.
 Many people find that scheduling less savory tasks early in the morning is helpful.

 Set a timer.
-Even the most unpleasant task is more do-able if you know you can quit after 20 or 30 minutes.
+Even the most unpleasant task is manageable if you know you can quit after 20 or 30 minutes.
 Set a timer to work on your task for as long as you are willing to do it.
 More often than not, you will find that once you have begun you are willing to keep going on it.
-And you can always reset the timer to provide you with that “light at the end of tunnel.”
+And you can always reset the timer to provide you with that “light at the end of the tunnel.”

-Take baby steps.
+Take baby steps

 Just as setting the timer can help to get you started, dividing your task into small pieces can make it easier to begin.

-Ask someone to hold you accountable.
+Ask someone to hold you accountable

-If you suspect that you may not be disciplined enough to follow through on your plan if left on your own, ask a trusted friend or mentor to check in with you on your deadline dates to get an update on your progress.
+If you suspect that you may not be disciplined enough to follow through on your plan if left on your own, ask a friend or mentor to check in with you on your deadline dates to get an update on your progress.
 Knowing you will be held accountable can be a great motivator.

-Reward yourself.
+Reward yourself

 When you have met a deadline or crossed off a few of the items on your list, reward yourself!
 Make it something you enjoy and promise yourself more rewards as you make more progress.
 We all need positive reinforcement now and then, and a reward will make the journey to completion of your project much more enjoyable.

 There is another aspect to procrastinating that you will want to consider.
 Think about what you do when you are procrastinating.
-Do you text messages your friends, peruse the internet, check your email?
+Do you text your friends, peruse the internet, check your email?
+Identify those things and schedule a certain time each day to do them; set a timer and don’t go beyond your allotted time; reward yourself if you avoid your “time wasters” for an entire day.

 Now, what ankle biters are on your “to-do” list?
 Apply the tips above and start swatting!